sheltonsuen/sheltonsuen.github.io/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`
+Builds the app for production and deploy it to github pages

+> using `npm run deploy -- -m 'commit message'` to specify the commit message of the deploy

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).